-3.7.4.5 Tests and Inspections Add the following text to the end of DCD Subsection 3.7.4.5.
-STD SUP 3.7-2 Installation and acceptance testing of the triaxial acceleration sensors described in DCD Subsection 3.7.4.2.1 is completed prior to initial startup.
+3.7.4.5 Tests and Inspections

+Installation and acceptance testing of the triaxial acceleration sensors described in DCD Subsection 3.7.4.2.1 is completed prior to initial startup.
 Installation and acceptance testing of the time-history analyzer described in DCD Subsection 3.7.4.2.2 is completed prior to initial startup.

-3.7.5 COMBINED LICENSE INFORMATION 3.7.5.1 Seismic Analysis of Dams HAR COL 3.7-1 This COL Item is addressed in Subsection 3.7.2.12.
+3.7.5 COMBINED LICENSE INFORMATION 3.7.5.1 Seismic Analysis of Dams LNP COL 3.7-1 This COL Item is addressed in Subsection 3.7.2.12.
 3.7.5.2 Post-Earthquake Procedures STD COL 3.7-2 This COL Item is addressed in Subsection 3.7.4.4.
-3.7.5.3 Seismic Interaction Review Replace DCD Subsection 3.7.5.3 with the following text.
-STD COL 3.7-3 The seismic interaction review will be updated for as-built information.
-This review is performed in parallel with the seismic margin evaluation.
-The review is based on as-procured data, as well as the as-constructed condition.
-The as-built seismic interaction review is completed prior to fuel load.
-3.7.5.4 Reconciliation of Seismic Analysis of Nuclear Island Structures Replace DCD Subsection 3.7.5.4 with the following text.
-STD COL 3.7-4 The seismic analyses described in DCD Subsection 3.7.2 will be reconciled for detailed design changes, such as those due to as-procured or as-built changes component mass, center of gravity, and support configuration based on as-procured equipment information.
-Deviations are acceptable based on an evaluation consistent with the methods and procedure of DCD Section 3.7 in provided the amplitude of the seismic floor response spectra, including the effect due to these deviations, does not exceed the design basis floor response spectra by more than 10 percent.
+3.7.5.3 Seismic Interaction Review Replace D CD Subsection 3.7.5.3 with the following text.
+STD COL 3.7-3 review is p ic interaction review will be updated for as-built information.
+This performed in parallel with the seismic margin evaluation.
+The review is as-procured data, as well as the as-constructed condition.
+The as-built teraction review is completed prior to fuel load.
+3.7.5.4 Reconciliation of Seismic Analysis of Nuclear Island Structures Replace D CD Subsection 3.7.5.4 with the following text.
+STD COL 3.7-4 detailed de componer as-procure evaluation provided the due to the ic analyses described in DCD Subsection 3.7.2 will be reconciled for esign changes, such as those due to as-procured or as-built changes in it mass, center of gravity, and support configuration based on ed equipment information.
+Deviations are acceptable based on an consistent with the methods and procedure of DCD Section 3.7 he amplitude of the seismic floor response spectra, including the effect se deviations, does not exceed the design basis floor response spectra and 10 percent.
 This reconciliation will be completed prior to fuel load.

-3.7.5.5 Free Field Acceleration Sensor 0.7.0.0

-HAR COL 3.7-5 This COL Item is addressed in Subsection 3.7.4.2.1.
+3.7.5.5 Free Field Acceleration Sensor STD COL 3.7-5 This COL Item is addressed in Subsection 3.7.4.2.1.